This post may contain affiliate links.

 See how your can turn an old leather jacket into a beautiful designer handbag.

-For the back zipper pocket, I followed the tutorial.
+For the back exterior zipper pocket, I followed the native small backpack sewing pattern tutorial.

-To create the back panel interior pocket, I followed the same directions as the exterior back pocket.
+To create the back panel interior pocket, I followed the same directions as the exterior back pocket on the back lining.

-The top of the backpack straps are attached slightly different than the tutorial between two layers of denim.
-I also added a small handle to the top of the backpack.
+The top of the backpack straps are attached slightly different than the tutorial.
+I added a panel at the top of the back of the bag and secured the straps there between two layers of denim.
+I also added a small grab handle to the top of the small backpack sewing pattern.

-I had just enough shirt fabric left to create bias tape to finish off the inside edges.
+I had just enough shirt fabric left to create bias tape to use as binding to finish the inside lining of the bag.

 This small backpack is a great size to use as a toddler backpack with some room to grow.
 Upcycling the denim jeans created a sturdy bag that will withstand wear and tear.
 The button-up shirt for the inside gives it a light, soft interior.